David M. Ring

 In addition, David has obtained landmark results in a range of personal injury cases, including:

-- $45.4 million jury award in sexual abuse case against LA County and the Department of Children and Family Services on behalf of a client whose minor daughter was subjected to repeated sexual abuse over the course of three years, yet DCFS failed to protect her or remove her from the home.
+- $45.4 million jury award in sexual abuse case against LA County and the Department of Children and Family Services on behalf of a client whose minor daughter was subjected to repeated sexual abuse over the course of three years.

 - $18.6 million jury verdict on behalf of an injured motorcycle rider who was struck by a negligent driver.